 If you have an allergic reaction to Caplyta, your doctor will typically have you switch to a different medication.

 The Food and Drug Administration (FDA) approves prescription drugs such as Caplyta to treat certain conditions.
-Caplyta may also be used off-label for other conditions.
+Caplyta may also be prescribed off-label for other conditions.
 Off-label drug use means prescribing a drug for a purpose other than what it’s been approved for by the FDA.

-Caplyta is FDA-approved to treat schizophrenia in adults.
+Caplyta is FDA approved to treat schizophrenia in adults.
 This use is described just below.
-Caplyta is also FDA-approved to treat depressive episodes related to bipolar disorder, which is described in the “Caplyta for bipolar disorder” section below.
+Caplyta is also FDA approved to treat depressive episodes related to bipolar disorder, which is described in the “Caplyta for bipolar disorder” section below.

 About schizophrenia